 - Ask yourself this powerful question

-Why is there a disconnect in theory and practice?
+Why is there a disconnect between theory and practice?
 Most of the times, the laws in books are not being executed.
 You can pick any of the Act and see its implementation in reality.
 Go beyond classrooms and courts.
 Volunteer with NGOs.
 Stories on the ground are completely different than what is practiced in the mock sessions in the Universities.
 Read, research and observe.
 Identify the strengths and the gaps in the delivery of justice.
 You can propose amendments to them.
 Or start writing and talking about it.
 Begin somewhere.

 - Get the complete picture